Providing world-class events since 2006

 - AI strategy and business models - 10th February 2022, 14:00 – 16:00 Featuring Andrew Yeoman (Concirrus), Chris Holland (Loughborough)

 The conference is the closing conference of the TECHNGI research project.
-It is hosted by Loughborough University and Willis Towers Watson and funded from the UK Government Industry Challenge Fund’s Next Generation Services program.
+It is hosted by Loughborough University and WTW and funded from the UK Government Industry Challenge Fund’s Next Generation Services program.

 WTW Research Network Challenge Fund: Accelerating Climate Risk Analytics